-Portfolio of evidence (33%) showing how the student has engaged with specific tasks in each session linked to specific artefacts and collections (1000 word equivalent)
+Application of main methods of enquiry - Report (33%) showing how the student has engaged with specific tasks in each session linked to specific artefacts and collections (1000 word equivalent)

 This is a free-standing module hosted by the Department of Education and Social Justice, School of Education, College of Social Sciences.
 It is available to all programmes that allow their students access to it.